 - Heavy ("K-hole"): 60-125mg

-When do the effects kick in and for how long?
+When do the effects of ketamine kick in and for how long?

 The START time below is when you will usually begin to feel the effects of ketamine from the time when you first take it.
 The DURATION is roughly the length of time you will experience the effects, after which the effects will start to wind off and you might start to feel the calm-down/comedown down effects.